 UTA has identified 4 Deputy Title IX Coordinators who serve as important points of contact to advise students, faculty, employees, third parties or members of the broader community.

-When a formal complaint is filed, the assigned Title IX Investigator will conduct a neutral, unbiased prompt and thorough investigation which includes: identifying and interviewing witnesses, gathering evidence , and identifying other information relevant to the investigation.
-Then prepares a report summarizing the investigation that will be sent to both parties, provide access to evidence to the parties and their advisors who may provide written responses to the investigator who will then finalize the investigation summary report and forward to either the Office of Community Standards or the appropriate administrator for employees prior to the hearing for a final determination of responsibility.
+When a formal complaint is filed, the assigned Title IX Investigator will conduct a neutral, unbiased, prompt, and thorough investigation which includes: identifying and interviewing witnesses, gathering evidence , and identifying other information relevant to the investigation.
+Then will prepare a report summarizing the investigation that will be sent to both parties, provide access to evidence to the parties and their advisors who may provide written responses to the investigator who will then finalize the investigation summary report and forward to either the Office of Community Standards or the appropriate administrator for employees prior to the hearing for a final determination of responsibility.

 Sexual Misconduct, as defined in UTA's Sexual Misconduct Policy, is a term broadly defined to encompass sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, stalking and other inappropriate sexual misconduct.

 Sexual Harassment is conduct on the basis of sex that satisfies one or more of the following: